UNDERSTANDING SKILLS DEVELOPMENT WITHIN THE B-BBEE SCORECARD

 However, with lack of space in Universities, access to funding and a plethora of practical issues, South Africa has had to consider other avenues to upskill the nation and bridge the gap between experience and certification, especially in terms of gender and racial inequality.
 The following historical timeline indicates the introduction and impact of such a solution:

-- 2003 – The Black Economic Empowerment (BEE) programme was implemented with the aim of increasing opportunities for the advancement of previously disadvantaged individuals (PDI’s).
+- 2003 – The Black Economic Empowerment (BEE) programme was introduced with the aim of increasing opportunities for the advancement of previously disadvantaged individuals (PDI’s).
 It was criticized for benefiting only a narrow stratum of previously disadvantaged groups.

 - 2013 – Updates to the Codes of Good Practice of the Broad-Based Black Economic Empowerment were gazetted by the South African Government.